George Hayter: Later years

 Hayter painted several large religious paintings including two depicting important Reformist events, Bishop Latimer Preaching at Paul's Cross and The Martyrdom of Bishops Ridley and Latimer (exh.
 1855), both of which were given to Princeton University Art Museum, USA in 1984.
 He painted several biblical scenes from the Old and New Testament, among them The Angels Ministering to Christ in 1849 (V&A) and Joseph Interpreting the Baker's Dream in 1854 (Lancaster City Museum).
 He also produced fluent landscape watercolours (many of Italian views), etchings (he published a volume in 1833), decorative designs and sculpture.

 On 18 January 1871 Hayter died at his home in London.
 He was buried in St Marylebone cemetery in East Finchley.
 The contents of Hayter's studio were auctioned at Christie's, London, on 19 April 1871.

 His younger brother, John Hayter (1800–1895), was also an artist, known chiefly as a portrait draughtsman in chalks and crayons and his younger sister Anne worked as a miniaturist.
 Some sources say that Stanley William Hayter was a direct descendant of John Hayter, while others say the ancestor was Sir George Hayter himself.
 On the other hand, the Hayter pedigree in Visitation of England and Wales contradicts these claims.
 What is known for certain is that the French painter and writer, Jean René Bazaine was a great-great-grandson of George Hayter, through his eldest daughter Georgiana Elizabeth, who married Pierre-Dominique Bazaine older brother of Marshal Bazaine.
+The exiled Marshal Bazaine stayed at the Hayters' house, 14 Harewood Square, London NW, in the mid-1870s (the square was demolished in the 1890s to make way for Marylebone Station).